agb-mobile/AndroidVersion/README.md

 Based on your need you can specify version code tactics that you want to use.
 By default `appVersion` uses `SimpleVersionCode` tactics but this can easily be changed.
 Version code tactics can also be changed per variant/split.
-It can eather modify existing version code or specify completely  new value.
+It can ether modify existing version code or specify completely  new value.

 - `SimpleVersionCode` creates version code from version name parameters (`major`, `minor` and `build`).
 By default